 Living with tubeless tyres

-There is alot of fear about tubeless tyres but in reality they are the easiest tyres to live with.
+There is alot of fear or confusion about tubeless tyres but in reality they are the easiest tyres to live with.
 As not all tyres are created equal, tubeless tyre choice is important but the majority of tubeless issues, are user error - simple as that.
 Below is a guide to avoid user error.
 I have worked this all out by trail and error (alot of error on my part as well).

 First of tubeless tyres should be run with sealant.
 Some insist on riding without sealant.
 Riding without sealant can be done on proper UST rims and with a few tubeless tyres, but I would not do it, too much flint in Suffolk to take that risk.
 There are many brands of sealant, Orange Seal, Stan's no tubes, Effetto mariposo, Zefal, DT Swiss, Schwable even IRC do one. they all work in similar way.
 The latex is in solution and mixed in are particulates so when you puncture the sealant is forced into the hole and and the particulates fill the hole that the latex sticks to causing a plug to form.
 Using CO2 on your tubeless tyre with sealant in can cause problems though but it can also be useful to carry too.